junbint/learning-github/README.md

-# learning-github
+# Learning GitHub

-Test account for learning GitHub
+This is a test account for learning GitHub.